What Are Pellet Grills?

 - Pellet grills often don’t heat up as quickly as gas grills, but they maintain a more even temperature once they’re hot.

-- Pellet grills cook with indirect heat that is circulated using a fan for a more consistent smoke flavor, but they don’t char food quite like a gas grill.
+- Pellet grills cook with indirect heat that's circulated using a fan for a more consistent smoke flavor, but they don’t char food quite like a gas grill.
 However, you can use a preheated cast-iron pan to help with searing.
 Some of the best pellet grills even include a flame broiler feature for finishing meats at high temperatures.

 - These grills use electricity, so they’re not as portable as gas grills and are best for home cooking, rather than tailgating and camping.